globallogicuk/devops-tech-test/README.md

 We are looking forward to your submission.

-## Test Setup
+## Environment Setup

 ### Adding your solution

 Within `docker-compose.yml` there is a volume mount.
-Use this to mount your solution into the container by saving your script in the `submissionscript` directory.
+Anything saved in the directory `submissionscript` will be available inside the container, but can continue to be edited from the IDE of your choice.
+This is where you should save your solution.

 ### Running the containers

 `$ docker compose up -d`

-This will create the two containers
+This will create two containers

 `exec_container`